foxjas/CSNN/README.md

-# Concentric Spherical GNN for 3D Representation Learning
+# Concentric Spherical Neural Network for 3D Representation Learning

 ## Overview
-This library contains a PyTorch implementation of CSGNN.
+This library contains a PyTorch implementation of CSNN.
 It was originally run using Python 3.8, PyTorch 1.9, DGL 0.6.1, and CUDA 11.1.

 ## Dependencies
 The following installs dependencies to Anaconda virtual environment.